The Ernst Hartwig Telescope

 - aperture ratio f/6.8

-Since the 1960s, there have been no scientific observations at the Remeis Observatory anymore.
-With the new instrumentation, it is possible to revive these observations.
+From the 1960s until the procurement of the EHT, no scientific observations could be performed directly at Remeis Observatory.
+With the new instrumentation, it is possible to revive a local scientific observation program.
 So far the EHT has been used for searching exoplanets with the timing method and as the main instrument for the MAPLE project.